adityachandra1/todo-list/README.md

 a basic crud app made using Node.js, Express and MongoDB

--can create a new task and add it to a database.
+-can create a new task and add it to the database.

--read and update task from the database.
+-read and update tasks from the database.

 -delete tasks from the database